 WordPress updated its default themes and created new, fully-compatible themes.
 More and more WordPress themes and plugins are becoming compatible with Gutenberg.

 The new block editor supports the current and past two versions of each major browser, including Internet Explorer 11.
 WordPress officials say that version 5.0 supports the upcoming PHP 7.3: “If you’re using an older version, we encourage you to upgrade PHP on your site.”

-Still, it’s absolutely necessary to test plugins and themes in WordPress 5.0.
-Ask your developer to update all themes and plugins before Gutenberg installation.
+Still, it’s necessary to test plugins and themes in WordPress 5.0.
+Ask your developer to update all themes and plugins before the Gutenberg installation.
 We recommend that our clients should install WordPress 5.0 on their staging website first to avoid any compatibility issues.

 6. Gutenberg is now the default editor

 Gutenberg is now the default editor for WordPress 5.0.
 If you want to continue using the old editor, you will have to install a plugin called “Classic Editor”.

 It’s not necessary to use all the Gutenberg functionality – you can continue publishing just as you did previously, i.e., type text, add photos, and links.
 Gutenberg will understand and automatically convert your paragraphs, illustrations, Tweets, and links into blocks.

 7. Gutenberg won’t affect your old posts and pages